Brazil flood and mudslide deaths rise as rescue goes on

 Ms Rousseff was accompanied by Mr Cabral and other politicians and later left for a press conference in Rio, where she spoke of the "dramatic" scenes she had seen.

-Expressing solidarity with the victims, she said: "The suffering of the people is very great."'It was hell'
+Expressing solidarity with the victims, she said: "The suffering of the people is very great."

 Heavy rain fell early on Thursday as rescuers resumed their search but lightened during the day.